Montreal, meet cake artist Albena Cake Design

 A: I was raised in a family of artists where I developed an interest in painting and sculpting at an early age.
-During my early years I studied pottery-making and glass engraving and six years ago, after receiving my diploma from the Pearson school of Culinary Arts in Montreal, decided to make baking my artistic passion of choice.
+During my early years I studied pottery-making and glass engraving and six years ago, after receiving my diploma from the Pearson School of Culinary Arts in Montreal, decided to make baking my artistic passion of choice.

 Q: How would you describe your style?
 What inspires you?

 A: I think art should be an important part of our life, as it is inspiring and stimulates our senses towards beauty.
 My style in cake decorating is versatile.
 I love classic, but I also love to challenge the conventional and break the rules.
 I like to explore new forms and other potentials for my media, to think outside the box.
-My aim is to create centrepieces that are entirely unique, “…an edible art that turns common pastry into visual poetry.” – Maggie Austin.
-I find inspiration everywhere: flowers, fashion, art, architecture, nature and people.
+My aim is to create centerpieces that are entirely unique, “…an edible art that turns common pastry into visual poetry.” – Maggie Austin.
+I find inspiration everywhere: flowers, fashion, art, architecture, nature, and people.

 Q: What’s your favourite technique to use when creating cakes?